GeraldR63/AstroNavi/README.md

   </tr>
 </table>

-Nice to have are also: Slide Stick (Rechenstab), Table book of trigonometric functions (Tabellenbuch mit trogonometrischen Funktionen zum Nachschlagen kleiner Winkel, die der Rechenstab nicht hergibt), Pocket Calculator (but well, this may fail).
+Nice to have are also: Slide Stick (Rechenstab), Table book of trigonometric functions (Tabellenbuch mit trigonometrischen Funktionen zum Nachschlagen kleiner Winkel, die der Rechenstab nicht hergibt), Pocket Calculator (but well, this may fail).
 Pencil, a drawing divider, set-square (Geodreieck).